 Biography

 In 2006, the Voice dismissed Christgau after the paper's acquisition by New Times Media.
-He continued to write reviews in the "Consumer Guide" format for MSN Music, Cuepoint, and Noisey – Vice's music section – where they were published in his "Expert Witness" column until July 2019.
-In September that year, he launched a paid-subscription newsletter called And It Don't Stop, published on the email-newsletter platform Substack and featuring a monthly "Consumer Guide" column, among other writings.
+He continued to write reviews in the "Consumer Guide" format for MSN Music, Cuepoint, and Noisey–Vice's music section–where they were published in his "Expert Witness" column until July 2019.
+In September of the same year, he launched a paid-subscription newsletter called And It Don't Stop, published on the email-newsletter platform Substack and featuring a monthly "Consumer Guide" column, among other writings.

 Filmography